Occupational Therapy for Traumatic Brain Injuries Helps Recovery

 If you’re caring for someone after a stroke or if you’re the one recovering let us say this gently: you’re already doing something brave.
 Recovery after stroke can feel confusing at the start.
 People tell you ten different things.
 Someone says “rest,” someone says “exercise,” someone says “it will be fine,” someone says “it will never be the same.”
 And you’re left wondering what to believe.

-At Rehabana, a trusted rehabilitation center in Kolkata, we meet families right at this stage – often after an acute stroke, sometimes after a first stroke, and sometimes after a recurrent or second stroke, when families are even more anxious about the risk of another episode.
+At Rehabana, we meet families right at this stage often after an acute stroke, sometimes after the first stroke, and sometimes after a recurrent stroke or second stroke, when families are even more anxious about the risk of another stroke.
 They want hope, but they also want clarity.

 And here’s what we’ve learned: people recovering from a stroke don’t “fail” because they don’t try.
 They often struggle because they try very hard… but in the wrong direction.
 These are the mistakes to avoid, especially within the first year, when rehabilitation and secondary stroke prevention matter so much.